nmcveity/pyfreetype/README.md

 ------------

-This module provides a wrapper around the excellent FreeType2 font manipulation library to allow the user to extract glyph bitmap and metric data for further processing.
+This module provides a wrapper around the excellent FreeType2 font manipulation library to allow the user to extract glyph bitmap and metrics data.

 To use this library you should be familiar with FreeType and concepts relating to font rendering.
 The best place for this information is the FreeType